ostermanj/ostermanj.github.io/about.md

 title: About
 permalink: /about/
 ---

-I am a web developer specializing in data visualization and special web projects for the [Pew Charitable Trusts](https://www.pewtrusts.org).
-I am occasionally available for side projects.
+I am a full stack developer specializing in data visualization and data-driven web apps.
+I work full-time for <a href="//pewtrusts.org">the Pew Charitable Trusts</a> but am occasionally available for side projects.

 My latest projects have been map-based data dashboards, data explorers, interactive charts, and immersive storytelling features.